-Other programs in France are available in Paris and Nantes through IES, and the university sponsors programs that offer French instruction in Cameroon, Madagascar, Morocco, Senegal, and Switzerland.
+Study abroad programs in France are available in Paris and Nantes through IES, and the university sponsors programs that offer French instruction in Madagascar, Morocco, Senegal, and Switzerland.
 More details are available from the Office of International Programs.

 Language-Themed Residences, & Co-Curricular Activities

 The department supports the learning concept of a living-learning residential environment and encourages students to participate in language residential programs by selecting university-owned houses on campus to communicate in French in small group settings.
 The International District located in Commencement Hall offers cultural programs and activities to students with varied international experiences and backgrounds.
 Applications for the Michel Rocchi International District, and for language-based theme houses are available from the Office of Residential Life and on the department homepage.